davidwilliamson/docs-demo/README.md

     * `openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 30`
     * `chmod 400 key.pem`
 * Put the certificate files in `./nginx/creds` (e.g., `cert.pem` and `key.pem`)
+* Your host must allow incoming TCP connections on port 443 (used by the GitHub callback) from the public internet.

 ##App set up
 * Create an organization on github [https://github.com/settings/organizations].
 Invite other GitHub users to your organization. _Everyone in the organization will be able to see the web content_